-The Accreditation Council provides overall direction and consists of 17 members appointed by the Governor.
-The Council meets quarterly and issues standards, sets policy and has exclusive authority to grant accreditation status.
-Members include representatives from the state chiefs' and sheriffs' associations, the Superintendent of State Police, the Commissioner of the New York City Police Department, an official of a statewide police labor organization, an incumbent police officer, a deputy sheriff and a college professor of criminal justice.
+The Accreditation Council consists of 17 members appointed by the Governor.
+The Council meets quarterly and adopts standards, sets policy and has exclusive authority to grant accreditation to law enforcement agencies.
+The Council also provides guidance for the overall direction of the program.
+Members include representatives from the state chiefs' and sheriffs' associations, the Superintendent of State Police, the Commissioner of the New York City Police Department, an official of a statewide police labor organization, an incumbent police officer, a deputy sheriff, and a college professor of criminal justice.
 Other members represent the Association of Counties, the Association of Towns, the Conference of Mayors, the New York State Senate, and the Assembly.

 The Role of the Division of Criminal Justice Services

-The enabling legislation established the Accreditation Council within the New York State Division of Criminal Justice Services.
-Personnel of the Division's Office of Public Safety serve as the staff arm of the Council, providing technical support to participating agencies and all aspects of daily administration. more »
+Part 6035 of Title 9 of the Official Compilation of Codes, Rules and Regulations of the State of New York tasks the New York State Division of Criminal Justice Services with the day-to-day administration of the program.
+Personnel within the Division's Office of Public Safety serve as the staff arm of the Council, provide technical support to participating agencies, and oversee all aspects of daily administration. more »

-There are a total of 133 Accreditation Standards which are divided into three categories.
-Standards in the Administration Section have provisions for such topics as agency organization, fiscal management, personnel practices and records.
+The accreditation standards are divided into three categories.
+Standards in the Administration Section cover topics such as agency organization, fiscal management, personnel practices, evidence and property management, and records.
 Training Standards encompass basic and in-service instruction as well as training for supervisors and specialized or technical assignments.
-Operations Standards deal with such critical and litigious topics as high-speed pursuits, roadblocks, patrol and unusual occurrences.
+Operations Standards deal with such critical and litigious topics as high-speed pursuits, roadblocks, patrol, and unusual occurrences.